Why teams use it

 Compute platform

-AMD EPYC–based regions with ECC memory.
-Suitable for latency-sensitive and licence-bound workloads that need a full OS boundary.
+AMD EPYC based regions with ECC memory for workloads that need a full OS boundary.

 Persistent storage

-Replicated block volumes with online growth where the guest OS supports it.
-Designed for database and high-I/O use cases—not ephemeral scratch disks.
+Distributed block disks with online growth where the guest OS supports it.
+Designed for database and high I/O use cases.

 Networking

 Regional public and private connectivity consistent with other Tower compute products.
-Interconnect options vary by plan and region—see pricing for bandwidth tiers.
+Interconnect options vary by plan and region.

 Operating systems